-2. Much of Parcel 1 Is Adjacent to Marion as Well as Meridian.
+2. Much of the PAA Is Adjacent to Marion as Well as Meridian.

-The evidence establishes that parts of Parcel 1 are contiguous and adjacent to the existing City of Meridian.
-Id.
-While this may be the case, the evidence also establishes that much of the Parcel is adjacent to the existing Town of Marion.
+The evidence establishes that parts of the PAA are contiguous and adjacent to the existing City of Meridian.
+R. 60 (map).
+While this may be the case, the evidence also establishes that Parcels 1, 2, and 3 are contiguous to the existing Town of Marion.
 Id.
 As a result, this factor does not weigh in favor of annexation by Meridian.